On Graduating From Top Universities and the Principle of “Fair Judging”

 The decision to hire must be based objectively on the over-all results.
 The alma mater of the applicants should not be factored.
 This way, the applicants are given equal employment opportunity.

 Companies and organizations limiting their choices to graduates of top universities are also limiting their chances of possibly getting the best applicants.
-One thing certain, there are brilliant young people sharpening their minds and honing their skills in lesser-known colleges and universities, especially in the provinces.
+One thing certain, there are brilliant young people sharpening their minds and honing their skills in lesser-known colleges and universities outside of the big cities and urban areas.

 They are diamonds in the rough waiting to be mined and polished.